JulioHC00/cmesrc/src/scripts/catalogue/generate_catalogue_README.md

    - **Spatial Association**:
      - The script verifies if the identified flares and dimmings are spatially consistent with the CME based on their coordinates.
    - **Verification Level Determination**:
-     - The verification level is determined based on the presence of both flares and dimmings, and the intensity of the flares.
+     - The verification score is determined based on the presence of both flares and dimmings, and the intensity of the flares.
-     - Higher verification levels are assigned if both flares and dimmings are present and the flare intensity exceeds a predefined threshold.
+     - Higher verification scores are assigned if both flares and dimmings are present and the flare intensity exceeds a predefined threshold.
    - **Saving Associations**:
-     - The associations between CMEs, flares, and dimmings, along with their verification levels, are saved into the database for further analysis.
+     - The associations between CMEs, flares, and dimmings, along with their verification scores, are saved into the database for further analysis.

 ## Functions